Skip to main content Skip to navigation

 Why is it important to keep Western Australia free from Qfly?

-Qfly has been has eradicated from the Perth metropolitan area on nine occasions since 1989.
-The most recent responses were in Bayswater and Belmont in 2023, Dalkeith, Claremont and Nedlands in 2020 and Coolbellup in 2021.
-Working together – industry, government and community – and complying with the QA directions gives us the best chance of eradicating this pest, which could impact growers’ livelihoods and access to valuable markets.
+Qfly has been has eradicated from the Perth metropolitan area on ten occasions since 1989.
+The most recent responses were in Willagee in 2025, Bayswater and Belmont in 2023, Coolbellup in 2021 and Dalkeith, Claremont and Nedlands in 2020.

 Qfly or Medfly?